 Research shows how regular intake and supplement of this vitamin for vaginal dryness can go a long way in improving symptoms of vaginal atrophy in women above the age of menopause.
 Other studies have also been instrumental in linking vitamin E with increased female lubrication, especially when paired with other ingredients such as vitamin D, vitamin A, and hyaluronic acid.
 In other words, it appears that taking vitamin e for vaginal dryness has the potential to bear promising results, especially among women experiencing vaginal atrophy.

-Fortunately, there are several reliable sources of vitamin E, including these Wellabs Vitamin E drops currently available through our website.
+Fortunately, there are several reliable sources of vitamin E, including these Wellabs Vitamin E drops (with selenium) currently available through our website.
 Otherwise, the vitamin can also be ingested via a variety of plant-based oils, e.g., sunflower and pumpkin seed oil, and a variety of vegetables, fruits, nuts, and seeds.

 Similar to vitamin e vaginal dryness-reducing capacities, the sunshine vitamin appears to be also helpful in improving female lubrication.
 And this should not be entirely surprising, considering that there is a review that supports how intake of oral vitamin D supplements and their related suppositories can be instrumental in reducing vaginal dryness while also improving one's overall vaginal health, especially after menopause.
 Besides, recently, a study involving over 200 women was carried out, and the results showed how individuals who had healthy vitamin D levels were less likely to suffer from vaginal dryness and moisture inconsistency than those who were deficient in the same nutrient.

 Just like vitamin E, vitamin D-rich foods are quite aplenty, and they include the likes of;

 - Red meat